Chapter 12: SFT Data Design and Instruction Systems¶

 dev.jsonl

-regression.jsonl # Regression set for key failure modes
+regression.jsonl # Regression set for critical failure modes

 MANIFEST.json # Version manifest (see below)